 During this period, only hypersensitive individuals or persons that wish to avoid all exposure to chemicals in the designated spray area should refrain from outdoor activities; otherwise all other citizens can proceed with normal outdoor activities!

 If you have any questions or mosquito related problems, feel free to contact our office at (337) 365-4933.
-Please like us on Facebook for the latest, visit us on the web www.iberiaparishgovernment.com and click on “Mosquito Control” for more information about West Nile Virus, other mosquito – borne diseases, pesticides for mosquito control such as Naled and please visit www.cdc.gov and www.epa.gov.
+Please visit us on the web www.iberiaparishgovernment.com and click on “Mosquito Control” ---like us on Facebookfor the latest.
+For more information about West Nile Virus, other mosquito –borne diseases and pesticides for mosquito control please visit www.cdc.gov and www.epa.gov.